 The Sisterhood Storytelling Tour visits schools and communities throughout Chicagoland.
 Two members of The Sisterhood will visit your community and tell their stories - in an extremely engaging and powerful way - and an Unsilence facilitator will engage your community in a conversation about the real life implications of gun violence, racism, and trauma in our city.

 WHY HOST THIS PROGRAM?

 (1) To unsilence the personal and collective grief, trauma, activism, and healing of mothers of color.
 (2) To humanize their murdered children who are so often portrayed in a negative light by the media.
 (3) To help communities across Chicago talk about systemic violence.
 (4) To connect Chicagoland communities, because we’re in this crisis together and we can only solve it together.

-2,758 people were shot in Chicago last year.
-Gun violence in Chicago disproportionately affects black and brown communities, particularly, young black men.
-Their humanity is questioned and their stories go untold.
+Between 2016 and 2018, 10,762 people were shot in Chicago.
+Gun violence in Chicago disproportionately affects black and brown communities, particularly young black men.
+The media too often portrays them in a negative light, stripping them of their humanity, and leaving their stories untold.

 Copyright 2019.
 Unsilence.
 All Rights Reserved.